Detecting Performance Regressions

-With Iai-Callgrind you can define limits for each event kinds over which a performance regression can be assumed.
-Per default, Iai-Callgrind does not perform default regression checks, and you have to opt-in with Callgrind::limits at benchmark level in a LibraryBenchmarkConfig or BinaryBenchmarkConfig or at a global level with Command-line arguments or Environment variables.
+With Iai-Callgrind you can define limits for each callgrind/cachegrind event kind or dhat metric over which a performance regression can be assumed.
+Per default, Iai-Callgrind does not perform regression checks, and you have to opt-in with Callgrind::soft_limits, Callgrind::hard_limits, Cachegrind::soft_limits, ... at benchmark level in LibraryBenchmarkConfig::tool or BinaryBenchmarkConfig::tool or at a more global level with Command-line arguments or Environment variables, see below.

 Note that comparing baselines also detects performance regressions.
 This can be useful, for example, when setting up Iai-Callgrind in the CI to cause a PR to fail when comparing to the main branch.